 Marble & Reed Table Lamp

-Materials: Brown marble cylinder and globe.
-Chromed brass, brass.
+Materials: Square chrome base.
+Brown marble cylinder and globe.
+Some chrome and brass parts.
 Gold painted iron reed or palm leaves.
 Brown velours (not velvet) round lampshade, gold foil inside.
 Brass pine cone on top.
 Bakelite sockets.

 Height: 73 cm / 28.74”